robertjdominguez/flask-guide/step_by_step.md

 I know this seems like a lot, but these libraries eliminate the need for us to write a lot of our own code that would just be boilerplate/reinventing the wheel.
 Like this [cartoon](https://plus.google.com/114528699166048052030/posts/QnTABxy8rrw) illustrates, these open source libraries make it incredibly easy to develop our own applications.

 ## Initialize the Application
-The first thing we need to do is actually create the application as flask object:
+The first thing we need to do is actually create the application as a flask object:

   ```Python
   # Init the application